theatrical projection design and videography

 1. The spiny anteater, of the family Tachyglossidae in the monotreme order of egg-laying mammals, native to New Guinea and Australia.*

-2. In Greek mythology, Echidna (Greek: Εχιδνα, meaning “she viper”) was half woman half snake, known as the “Mother of All Monsters” because most of the monsters in Greek myth were mothered by her.
+2. In Greek mythology, Echidna (Greek: Εχιδνα, meaning “she viper”) was half woman and half snake, known primarily for being the mother of monsters, including many of the most famous monsters of Greek myth.